- Children want to spend time with their parents, not necessarily their parents and their new significant others.

 Additionally, while you may believe that it is important to integrate a new person into your children’s lives in the midst of a divorce, the Court may feel differently.
 The Court may determine that it shows an inability to place your children’s interests before your own.
 If you are busy dating, you aren’t with your children.
 This may impact how access plays out in the future.
 If you are unavailable due to dating (as opposed to working), the Court may find that access is not your greatest priority; this may impact how much access you receive during and after your divorce.

-There are a few ideas to keep in mind as you date during and after divorce:
+Ideas to keep in mind as you date during and after divorce

 - As part of your custody agreement, settle with your soon to be ex-spouse on a waiting period before introducing a significant other into the children’s lives.
 This can be a negotiated provision in your custody agreement so that you and your ex-spouse are on the same page.
 You may also want to agree not to introduce non-significant others to the children.

 - Use common sense.
 Do not introduce anyone to the children until it is clear this is going to be a long-term relationship.
 A revolving door of boyfriends/girlfriends can be unsettling for the children, when what they really need is time with their parents, consistency, and stability.

 - If you are just “dating” and also have joint custody, spend your time with the children when they are with you and date when they are at your ex-spouse’s home.
 Then, the children aren’t involved in your dating life and their time with you is focused on you and them.
 If they are old enough to ask, you can handle date-related questions in an age-appropriate manner such as: “This person is someone who keeps me company when you are with your mom/dad.”

 - If you have found “The One,” and are excited about him/her meeting your children and vice versa, take care to not introduce that person too fast or too early.